Samkhyakarika: Nature of Purusha: verses 17 to 19

 More specifically, verse 17 offers a proof that soul exists, as follows:

-Verse 18 of the Karika asserts that many souls must exist because numerous living beings are born, die and exist; because qualities (Gunas) are operating and affect everyone differently; and because everyone is endowed with instruments of cognition and action.
+Verse 18 of the Samkhyakarika asserts that many souls must exist because numerous living beings are born, die and exist; because guṇas are operating and affect everyone differently; and because everyone is endowed with instruments of cognition and action.
 Verse 19 states that the soul is the conscious "witness, separate, neutral, seer and inactive".

 The connection between Prakriti and Purusha: verses 20 to 21

 A living being is a union of Prakriti and Purusha, posits Samkhya-karika in verses 20-21.
 The Prakriti as the insentient evolute, joins with Purusha which is sentient consciousness.

 The Karika states that the purpose of this union of Prakriti and Purusha, creating the reality of the observed universe, is to actualize a two-fold symbiosis.
 One, it empowers the individual to enjoy and contemplate on Prakriti and Purusha through self-awareness; and second, the conjunction of Prakriti and Purusha empowers the path of Kaivalya and Moksha (liberation, freedom).

 The verse 21 aphoristically mention the example of "the blind and the lame", referring to the Indian legend of a blind and a lame person left in the forest, who find each other, inspire mutual trust and confidence, agree to share the duties with the blind doing the walking and the lame doing the seeing, the lame sits on blind's shoulder, and thus explore and travel through the forest.
 Soul (Purusha), in this allegory, is similarly symbiotically joined with body and nature (Prakriti) in the journey of life.
 Soul desires freedom, meaning and liberation, and this it can achieve through contemplation and abstraction.

 These verses present a peculiar form of dualism, states Gerald Larson, because they assert unconscious primordial "stuff" on one hand, and pure consciousness on the other.
 This contrasts with dualism presented in other schools of Hindu philosophy where dualism focuses on the nature of individual soul and Brahman (universal reality).